Yoshi-islands/Yoshi-islands/README.md

 ### Some Personal Things about me

--💻 I'm currently a Software Engineering student at the University of Guelph -💼 Pursuing a Bachelor's degree in Computing
+-💻 I'm currently a Software Engineering student at the University of Guelph;
+-💼 Pursuing a Bachelor's degree in Computing;
--🤔 As a new developer I have many interests, but I'm keen about learning more Javascript framworks -💬 Feel free to contact me or even suggest improvements, I like to keep an open mind -⚡ I'm actually a **[polyglot](https://www.merriam-webster.com/dictionary/polyglot)**, speaking multiple languages
+-🤔 As a new developer I have many interests, but I'm keen about learning more Javascript framworks;
+-💬 Feel free to contact me or even suggest improvements, I like to keep an open mind;
+-⚡ I'm actually a **[polyglot](https://www.merriam-webster.com/dictionary/polyglot)**, speaking multiple languages;

 ### Languages and Tools